forieux/qmm/README.rst

    poetry add qmm

-More option are described in the `Documentation
+More options are described in the `Documentation
 <https://qmm.readthedocs.io/en/latest/index.html>`_

 Q-MM only depends on ``numpy`` and Python 3.6.